numfocus/DISC-committee/meeting_minutes.md

 * What are next steps?
   - [x] Gina will add members to Slack
+  - [x] Gina will create GitHub file with roadmap
-  - [ ] Gina will create Google Doc with roadmap, Google Doc for PyData survey + experiments
+  - [x] Gina will create Google Docs for PyData survey + experiments
-  - [ ] Gina will create Google Doc for list of existing research, resources
+  - [x] Gina will create Google Doc for list of existing research, resources
-  - [ ] Establish near-term task list, ask everyone to self-sign up on what they want to contribute to
+  - [x] Establish near-term task list, ask everyone to self-sign up on what they want to contribute to